DaleOrders/AWS-Study-Notes/README.md

 - 5 direct read-replicas per DB instance.
 - Each of these provides an additional instance of read performance.
 - This allows you to scale out read operations for an instance.
-- Read-replicas can chain, but lag will become a problem.
+- Read-replicas can chain (read-replica connected to read-replica), but lag will become a problem.
 - Can provide global performance improvements.
 - Provides global resilience by using cross region replication.
 - They don't improve RTO